IRSS-UBC/IRSS-Hackathon-2023/README.md

 [Original tidy tuesday github page](https://github.com/rfordatascience/tidytuesday/blob/master/data/2023/2023-01-10/readme.md)

-## Tasks
+## Required Tasks
+- Make a story
+- Write some code
+- Do some statistics
 - Make a plot
 - Make a map

-- Make a story
-- Do some statistics
-- Present it in a 3MT format
+## Presentations
+- Each group will present for 4 minutes
+- 4 slides allowed:
+    1. Background
+    2. Methods
+    3. Results
+    4. Discussion

+## Winning
-## We will vote on the best hacking team
+Anonymous vote for best hacking team after presentations based on the overall quality of the analysis.

+## Publishing
+After the competition, the code developed by each group will be uploaded to this github repo

-## Happy hacking!
+##Happy hacking!